bjoern-andres/graph/README.md

 Graphs with Integer Indexing and Graph Algorithms in C++

-Copyright (c) 2013 by Bjoern Andres, bjoern@andres.sc
+Copyright (c) 2013 by Bjoern Andres, http://www.andres.sc/

 Short description